Raven-Symoné: 2008–2011: Raven-Symoné and State of Georgia

-In 2008, she starred in her first leading role.
-The comedy College Road Trip surrounds Melanie Porter a 17-year-old college-bound girl who is eagerly looking forward to her first big step towards independence, when she plans a girls-only road trip to check out prospective universities.
-But when her overbearing police chief father (Martin Lawrence) insists on escorting her instead in hopes to sway her decision, soon finds her dream trip has turned into a nightmare adventure full of comical misfortune and turmoil.
-In its opening weekend, the film grossed approximately $14,000,000 in 2,706 theaters in the United States and Canada, ranking as the No. 2 film at box office.
-It went on to gross more than $60,000,000 worldwide.
-From 2008 to 2014, she provided the voice of the character Iridessa, the light-fairy, as a part of the Disney Fairies franchise and direct-to-DVD Tinker Bell film series.
+In 2008, she starred as Melanie Porter in the comedy College Road Trip alongside Martin Lawrence.
+Her character, a 17 year old girl, is eager to go to college and plans an all girls road trip with her friends until her overbearing police chief father, James Porter (Martin Lawrence) insists on taking her turning her dream trip into a nightmare with crazy adventures along the way.
+In its opening weekend, the film grossed approximately $14 million in 2,706 theaters in the United States and Canada, ranking as the No. 2 film at box office.
+It went on to gross more than $60 million worldwide.
+From 2008 to 2015, she provided the voice of the character Iridessa, the light-fairy, as a part of the Disney Fairies franchise and direct-to-DVD Tinker Bell film series.
 She appeared in Chris Rock's 2009 documentary Good Hair.
+In late 2008, Raven-Symoné announced that she would return to the studio to record her next album.

 In 2010, Raven-Symoné starred alongside Joanna Garcia in an ABC Family film titled Revenge of the Bridesmaids.
-The film chronicles two childhood friends who attempt to thwart the wedding of a no-good, money-hungry ex-friend by going undercover as bridesmaids so that true love can prevail.
-The film garnered 2.5 million viewers on its premiere, making it the number 1 movie on basic cable in women 18–34, and ranked among the Top 5 programs in its time period in Total Viewers that week.
+Raven plays Abigail Scanlan while Garcia portrayed Parker, two childhood best friends who thwart to sabotage their ex friend’s wedding so that true love can prevail.
 She also made a guest appearance on the Disney Channel Original Series Sonny with a Chance alongside Demi Lovato.
 She portrayed the character Amber Algoode, the president of Chad Dylan Cooper's fan club.
-She was a guest performer, along with pianist Chau-Giang Thi-Nguyen, and jazz trumpeter and pianist Arturo Sandoval, at the performance of December 9 of Debbie Allen's new dance-theater piece, The Hot Chocolate Nutcracker, at UCLA's Royce Hall.
-Proceeds from the performance, as well as from its run from December 10–11, benefited the children of the Debbie Allen Dance Academy.
+She was a guest performer for the December 9th performance of Debbie Allen's dance-theater piece, The Hot Chocolate Nutcracker, at UCLA's Royce Hall.
+They would later televise the play in 2014 on BET and she would continue to perform in the play until 2019.

-In 2011, Raven-Symoné starred in her first television series in four years as the main character of ABC Family's multi-camera comedy pilot State of Georgia.
-The project, from ABC Studios, centers on her character named Georgia, an exuberant and curvy performer from the south who is trying to make it big as an actress in New York City.
-The pilot was written by author Jennifer Weiner (In Her Shoes) and Jeff Greenstein (Desperate Housewives).
-The series premiered in June 2011.
-The season concluded August 17, 2011 with twelve episodes, and ABC Family cancelled the show on September 16, 2011.
+In 2011, Raven-Symoné starred as the main character of ABC Family's comedy State of Georgia.
+The series premiered in June 2011, marking this her first series in four years.
+The 12-episode season concluded on August 17, 2011 and ABC Family cancelled the show on September 16, 2011.
+Throughout 2011, Raven-Symoné had been working on her fifth studio album, but in March 2012, she confirmed that the album was canceled, saying that she "couldn't quite get it together" and that the music she had been working on "wasn't going to be something sellable."